2010 Green Bay Packers season: 2011 Pro Bowl selections

-The Packers 2011 Pro Bowl selections were announced on December 28,.
+The Packers 2011 Pro Bowl selections were announced on December 28.
 The Packers initially had five players on the Pro Bowl list.
 These players were WR Greg Jennings, LT Chad Clifton, OLB Clay Matthews, CB Charles Woodson and S Nick Collins.
 CB Tramon Williams was later added as a reserve on January 20, when Philadelphia Eagles CB Asante Samuel pulled out of the Pro Bowl due to injury.
-The Packers also had a first alternate in QB Aaron Rodgers and four lower alternates, NT B. J. Raji, G Josh Sitton, LB A. J. Hawk and WR Donald Driver.
+The Packers also had a first alternate in QB Aaron Rodgers and four lower alternates, NT B. J. Raji, G Josh Sitton, ILB A. J. Hawk and WR Donald Driver.
 No Packers took part in the Pro Bowl, due to their participation in Super Bowl XLV.